Dorfromantik: Development

 The design of the game was inspired by European board games, as well as by the video games Islanders (2019), Townscaper (2021), and Tetris (1985).
 The game's setting was inspired by the four team members themselves, as they had all grown up in the German and Swiss countryside, in different settings ranging from mountains to the seaside.
 The art style was influenced by landscape paintings with a romantic, idealized style, particularly romanticist and impressionist paintings, rather than realistic portrayals.
 The music was composed by Laryssa Okada and Pygoscelis; the team asked them to make ambient and meditative tracks that would not be boring or distract from the gameplay.
 The twelve tracks for the game were released as two separate purchases alongside the game's early access and full release as Dorfromantik Soundtrack Vol. 1 and 2.
+A "Medieval Biome Pack", adding three new biomes, was released for sale in June 2026.